Killing of Mohammad Bhar: Background

-Dog attack
+Killing

 Since the start of the Israeli invasion of the Gaza Strip of the Gaza war, Bhar's family said they had been displaced at least six times and had to evacuate 15 times, escaping from Israeli bombing of the Gaza Strip.
-On 27 June the fighting returned to Shuja'iyya, during the Second Battle of Shuja'iyya, and the Israeli military ordered residents to evacuate.
-By then, the Bhars were weary from moving.
-In July 2024, the Bhar family was hiding at one of their relatives' house in the Shuja'iyya neighborhood of Gaza City, where the Israeli military was in pursuit of Hamas fighters.
+On 27 June the fighting returned to Shuja'iyya, during the second battle of Shuja'iyya, and the Israel Defense Forces (IDF) ordered residents to evacuate.
+By then, the Bhar family were weary from moving.
+In July 2024, the Bhar family was hiding at one of their relatives' house in the Shuja'iyya neighborhood of Gaza City, where the Israeli military was in pursuit of Hamas militants.
 The Bhar family said they were under siege for seven days as Israeli forces surrounded the house, and that Mohammad panicked at the sounds of shells and fighter jets surrounding them.

 On 3 July 2024, the family said an Israeli military unit raided their house on Nazaz Street.
 The unit consisted of several dozen soldiers and a combat dog used to check for explosives, booby traps, and to find Hamas fighters.
 The dog, which was sent into the house first, began attacking Bhar.
-Mohammad's mother Nabila recalled that the Israeli forces smashed everything in the house when they broke in.
+Bhar's mother Nabila recalled that the Israeli forces smashed everything in the house when they broke in.
 When the soldiers arrived in their room, she told them: "He's disabled, disabled.
 Have mercy on him, he's disabled.
-Keep the dog away from him."
+Keep the dog away from him".